-The Current Role of Medical Marijuana in Psychotherapy
+A Role for Medical Marijuana in Psychotherapy (Cannabis Psychotherapy)

 There is no arguing the complex nature of the human brain.
 But with more than 100 isolated components, cannabis is no simple plant either.
 THC, one of the main components of cannabis, possesses one of the principal requirements of any psychoactive medication - the ability to freely permeate the blood-brain barrier in the nervous system.
 Unfortunately, THC appears to be more popular for the ‘high’ as well as its side effects.

 As mentioned above, the use of cannabis integration sessions, and other drugs, among mental health patients is prevalent.
 For many health practitioners, cannabis therapy is simply another addiction that their patient needs to break.
 Sadly, employing this approach for all cases could be a disservice to some patients.
 For one thing, people suffering from mental illnesses already face some kind of stigma.
 Drug use only makes things complicated and the patient knows this already.
 If patients get a lot of heat from their healthcare providers due to their cannabis use, their relationship would be severely affected.
 Thus, mental health professionals should be careful before making judgments about their patients’ lifestyle.

 Psychotherapists can initiate discussions about cannabis use at the very first session with the patient.
 The discussion would be aimed at clarifying the position of both parties concerning the drug.
 If the psychotherapist’s professional assessment suggests that cannabis use may worsen the patient’s condition as observed in some mental health cases, the patient should be educated on the need to stop.
 Thankfully, cannabis is not highly addictive and stopping shouldn’t be too much of a problem as long as the patient is willing.